phogolabs/prana/README.md

 Note that you can specify the desired schema or tables by providing the correct arguments.

-The entity representation of the users table is:
+The model representation of the users table is:

 ```golang
 // User represents a data base table 'users'